Acknowledgements

 Main components of the architecture

-Main (consisting of classes Main and MainApp) is in charge of the app launch and shut down.
+The entry-point to the app, Main (consisting of classes Main and MainApp), lives in the common package, and is in charge of managing the app’s lifecycle.

 • At app launch, it initializes the other components in the correct sequence, and connects them up with each other.